 Because Latin is a “dead language,” it does not evolve in the same was that a spoken language does.
 (Consider the current meaning of “mouse” and “text” and compare that to your grandparents’ definitions.)
 Because the meanings of Latin words do not change, it is an excellent safeguard for communicating the unchanging truths of the Faith.

-The activities for this lesson are contained in the audio CD you got with it.
+The activities for this lesson are found in the QR link to the audio.
+(Check the back cover of the lesson.)
 At the very least, listen to O Salutaris and Tantum Ergo so you’re familiar with the hymns for next month’s gathering.
 If you’d like to go deeper, the prayers of the Rosary are also included.
 Even very young children can learn the Sign of the Cross in Latin, and your family may enjoy praying an entire Rosary while listening along.